 1. Get Admitted!

-Complete an Application for Admission.
-You can apply online or by downloading our application and submitting it by mail, fax, email, or in person at any campus.
+Complete an Application for Admission online.
 Continuing Daytona State students are still required to submit a new application for the BSED program in order to change levels.

 If you graduated high school or have attended college in another country, please download the information sheet, Evaluating Credentials from Outside the U.S., and follow the instructions.
 Contact Admissions for more information about your transcript requirements.
 Please DO NOT submit your original documents to the College.